Arrotech/Politico_Api/README.md

  6. Export the environmental variable
  7. Then type on the terminal ```flask run``` to start and run the server
  8. Then on [postman](https://www.getpostman.com/), use the above url's

- This is the postman documentation [POSTMAN](https://documenter.getpostman.com/view/5790072/RztsnRVw)

-**Heroku Link**

- Navigate to this [link](https://api-endpoint-politico.herokuapp.com/) to run the application on heroku

 **Author**